doomed-venet/100-days-of-code/log.md

 **Today's Progress**:  Learned about large margin classification by using support vector machines.
 Learned how kernel (Gaussian kernel) is used in SVM, and how its parameter affects the classification model.

 **Thoughts** : Most of the day was spent on learning.
 Couldn't code much today but the brainstorming felt enough.

+# 100 Days Of Code - Log

+### Day 47: July 11, 2020

+**Today's Progress**:  Learned about proper kernel selection for SHM based on the size of training set and features.

+**Thoughts** : Ready to jump into some projects now.